laisee/client-rust-ws/README.md

 12. Some debug messages are printed at console, but most are copied to a logging file named "app.log" which is located in the root folder.

-13. App runs for XX cycles as it runs a loop sleeping and checking messages.
+13. App runs for the number of cycles specified in PT_EPOCH_COUNT environment variable as it runs a loop sleeping and checking messages.

 Change the 'PT_EPOCH_COUNT' environment value in .env files to make the app run longer or shorter duration.
-The loop is to be replaced by event-driven code shortly.
-Check this repo for changes

 11. Step 8 above can be replaced by running the generated binary which will be copied to the "target" folder under project root/home folder.